Learn Calligraphy your way

 I have several years of hands on instructional experience and a clear, patient, and easygoing manner that makes it really accessible for beginners to learn calligraphy.
 I practice several different lettering styles using a variety of materials and I can customize lessons to your supplies and level of experience.
-I have taught students ranging from ages 8 to 88!
+I have taught students ranging from ages 8 to 94!
 If you’re not sure what kind of calligraphy you want to learn, please book a single 15 or 30 minute lesson and I will guide you through the different types, including necessary supplies for each option.
-This mini lesson can also serves as a consultation for commissioned artwork.
+This mini lesson can also serve as a consultation for commissioned artwork.

 I can teach you how to make money with Calligraphy and Hand Lettering.
 I start out with nomenclature, then I go into the basics of composition, flourishes, tracking, and anatomy.
 Then I get into skeletal stroke order for Serif, Sans Serif and Script (focusing on whichever one the student wants), and I provide more in depth training in each specific style of interest.
 I also can teach you hand lettering which is different from Calligraphy in that the rules are much looser and it is very stylized, and is a lot more fun.

 She’s very passionate about the history of calligraphy and the precision of its beauty.
 Wonderful teacher.
 My 13 yo daughter loved her.